rhasspy/rhasspy/docs/index.md

 * Voice commands with [uncommon words or pronunciations](usage.md#words-tab)
     * New words are added phonetically with [automated assistance](https://github.com/AdolfVonKleist/Phonetisaurus)

+If you'd like more details about how Rhasspy works, see [the whitepaper](whitepaper.md).

 ## Web Interface

 Rhasspy comes with a [snazzy web interface](usage.md#web-interface) that lets you configure, program, and test your voice assistant remotely from your web browser.
 All of the web UI's functionality is exposed in a comprehensive [HTTP API](reference.md#http-api).